BearyNatural/ObsidianVault/Linux/My practice steps/My answers.md

 		3. Create a docker container 'docker3' ensuring it automatically restarts when the system reboots
 		4. map port 80 on the container to 8080 on the local machine and use the latest version of nginx
 		1. Answer:
-			1. Answers: these aren't setup and therefore you'll need to play with them at a later time;  just use the following commands:
-				1. docker container create --name docker01 -p 80:8080 --restart unless-stopped nginx
-					1. docker02 81:8081
+			1. Answers:
-					2. start 01 & 02
-				2. docker container list
+				1. docker container list
-				3. docker container stop docker01
+				2. docker container stop docker01
-				4. docker container kill docker02
+				3. docker container stop docker02
-				5. docker container rm docker02
+				4. docker container rm docker02
-			3. docker container create --name docker03 -p 80:8080 --restart unless-stopped nginx
+				5. docker container create --name docker03 -p 80:8080 --restart unless-stopped nginx
-			4. other commands for playing:
+				6. other commands for playing:
 					1. docker container start docker03
 					2. docker ps; or
 					3. docker container list
 	21. D5:Logical volumes can enhance the file system capabilities of a Linux VM.
 Understanding and being able to manipulate them is critical to being a successful Linux administrator.
-After attaching a 10gb disk for additional storage, perform the folling tasks:  NOTE: You will need to add an additional disk to your VM; however, the exam will specify which disk to use.
+After attaching a 10gb disk for additional storage, perform the following tasks:
 		1. Create two partitions, each with 2GB of storage
 		2. Create a volume group name ‘vg01’ from the two partitions
 		3. Create a logical volume named ‘lv01’ with the following attributes